vanallam/Image-classification-with-CIFAR-10/README.md

 # Image-classification-with-CIFAR-10

-I built an image classification model from scratch and trained it by CIFAR-10 dataset, I worked on Google Colab platform to train the model
+Building an image classification model from scratch and training it by CIFAR-10 dataset, I worked on Google Colab platform to train the model

 # The model